SaltyGoo/saltygoo.github.io/_posts/blog/2022-12-25-fighting-styles.md

 _✤ They keep referring to their past._ <br>
 Each time you begin a new adventure, you can tell your group about a violent event from your past and carve a notch in one of your weapons.
 You have advantage on your damage rolls with this weapon in situations similar to that anecdote, at the referee's discretion.

+**Resourceful Trickster** <br>
+_✤ They've been hoarding trinkets._ <br>
+You always have a tool ready: all items smaller than your hand on yourself or on adjacent allies count as being in your quick draw slots and are hidden from view.
+You can pass them to anybody within throwing range without rolling.

+**Proud Duelist** <br>
+_✤ They made a rival out of somebody._ <br>
+Honor dictates that all conflicts are personal.
+You can challenge any creature with a language to a duel.
+Until one of you dies or yields by dropping their weapons, you cannot challenge another creature.
+When your rival misses an attack against you, you can make a free attack with your off-hand.

+**Professional Pugilist** <br>
+_✤ They attempted to defeat something with their bare hands._ <br>
+Your fists inflict 1D6 damage.
+When you are not wearing any piece of armor, you can attack twice with them.
+When you have 3 or less items in your inventory, you can also make a combat maneuvre at the same time.